 (1) Economic Conditions in Countries, Regions and Industries

 The NSK Group manufactures and sells products to the automotive and other diverse industries in countries all across the globe.
-As a result, the business performance and financial position of the Group could be adversely affected by changes in the economic environments of those specific countries and regions in which it operates.
+As a result, the business performance and financial position of the Group could be adversely affected by changes in the economic environments of those specific countries, regions, and industries in which it operates.

 (2) Market Changes and Competition

-Volatile market conditions attributable to such factors as increasingly intense competition within the corporate sector and global business expansion by business partners are affecting product sales.
+Volatile changes in market conditions attributable to such factors as increasingly intense competition within the corporate sector and global business expansion by business partners are affecting product sales.

 The appearance of local bearing manufacturers in China, for example, has driven down the price of general-purpose items, affecting the market for standard ball bearings in the industrial machinery business.
 The NSK Group is working to create a competitive advantage beyond pricing, by expanding its business in the field of high-quality bearings and improving its technical services.
 Nevertheless, the business performance and financial position of the NSK Group could be adversely affected by the rapid expansion of low-priced products from Chinese and other bearing manufacturers.